andrewgdunn/orolo/readme.md

 #### SciPy
 [SciPy](http://scipy.org)
-SciPy is a considered to be one of the core packages for scientific computing routines.
+is a considered to be one of the core packages for scientific computing routines.
 As a useful expansion of the NumPy core functionality, it contains a broad range of functions for linear algebra, interpolation, integration, clustering, and [many more](http://docs.scipy.org/doc/scipy/reference/index.html).

 #### NumPy
 [NumPy](http://www.numpy.org)
-NumPy is probably the most fundamental package for efficient scientific computing in Python through linear algebra routines.
+is probably the most fundamental package for efficient scientific computing in Python through linear algebra routines.
 One of NumPy's major strength is that most operations are implemented as C/C++ and FORTRAN code for efficiency.
 At its core, NumPy works with multi-dimensional array objects that